libindic/inexactsearch/README.md

 comparison weight more than the threshold weight(which 0.6), we get the search results.

+You can run tests by rubbing ` python setup.py test ` .At the moment very few test cases are available.Feel free to contribute tests for your  language.

+Read the [docs](http://inexactsearch.readthedocs.org/en/latest/) for more info

 **This module is not yet complete dependency modules are yet to be complete**